 How does pea protein benefit me?

 Like hemp protein, pea proteins can help strengthen muscles and improve skin health.
 It also has a low glycemic index (GI), which means it will not cause a large spike in blood sugar levels after consumption.
-If you suffer from diabetes or hypoglycemia, you should try out pea proteins before hemp proteins since hemp has been known to elevate blood sugar levels.
+If you suffer from diabetes or hypoglycemia, you should try out pea proteins and hemp proteins since hemp has been known to lower blood sugar levels.

 For a comprehensive list of benefits of pea protein, check out